Staff and Management Team

 |The Ohio State University|

-Tom joined WOSU as General Manager in November 2002 after 13 years as Director of the Center for Public Television & Radio at the University of Alabama.
+Tom joined WOSU Public Media as General Manager in November 2002.
+He served as Director of the Center for Public Television & Radio at the University of Alabama for 13 years.
 Tom’s career started in his hometown of La Crosse, Wisconsin, where he went to College and worked as a DJ at local radio stations including WCOW, where his listening audience was indeed primarily cows.
-He went on to become a reporter, anchor, and bureau chief at ABC network stations in Pensacola and Memphis before he chose to seek his graduate degree in Journalism from the University of Mississippi.
-It was at Ole Miss where he started producing documentaries, a broadcast instructor and advanced to the role of Director of the Ole Miss Communications Center.
+He went on to become a reporter, anchor, and bureau chief at ABC stations in Pensacola and Memphis before he chose to seek his graduate degree in Journalism from the University of Mississippi.
+It was at Ole Miss where he started producing documentaries, became a broadcast instructor and advanced to the role of Director of the Ole Miss Communications Center.

 At WOSU, he has served as president of the Ohio Educational Television Stations and on a variety of national advisory committees for public broadcasting.
-He has provided community service through board membership with the Columbus Metropolitan Club, Jefferson Center and the Jazz Arts Group and serves on a number of Ohio State advisory councils and boards.
+He has provided community service through board membership with the Columbus Metropolitan Club, Jefferson Center and the Jazz Arts Group.
+Tom currently serves on the Board of Directors of the United Way of Central Ohio.